Niagara Falls is a must-see destination on the US – Canadian border, between Lake Ontario and Lake Erie.

 You can also choose from some tours or helicopter rides for a different, but pricey, experience.

 So Which Side Is Better?

 If you prefer to stay in a town and have many shopping and entertainment options at your fingertips, the Canadian side is the one for you.

-We personally liked the American side more because it was less tacky, and more green and quiet.
-We really enjoyed the walk in the park.
+We personally liked the American side more because it was less tacky and more green and quiet, we really enjoyed the walk in the park.

-Even though the area has been commercialised too much, the waterfalls are still a beautiful wonder of nature that you should not miss.
+Even though the area has been commercialised too much, the waterfalls are still a beautiful wonder of nature that you shouldn’t miss.